clairetsoi1129/ai-image-generation/README.md

 ```

 ## How to launch

+## Pre-requisites
-> Create an account in mongo db https://www.mongodb.com/ and create a cluster and capture the connection string
+1. Create an account in mongo db https://www.mongodb.com/ and create a cluster and capture the connection string
-> Create an account in openai https://platform.openai.com/docs/api-reference  and capture the Open AI API
+2. Create an account in openai https://platform.openai.com/docs/api-reference  and capture the Open AI API
-> Create an account in cloudinary https://cloudinary.com/ and capture the Cloud name / API key / API secret
+3. Create an account in cloudinary https://cloudinary.com/ and capture the Cloud name / API key / API secret
-> Create a .env file with below info
+4. Create a .env file with below info
 ```
 MONGODB_URL=<Connection String of MONGO DB>
 OPENAI_API_KEY=<API key of Open AI API>